corset-damien/CSL-light-hardware/README.md

 ### III.
 Using the LEDControl_interrupt_screen_ascii code

 First, open the LEDControl_interrupt_screen_ascii.cpp code in Arduino.ide.
-To run the program, you must first have the "XX" library installed on Arduino.
+To run the program, you must first have the SSD1306Ascii library installed on Arduino.

 ## III.
 Manufacture